Get an annual AARP membership for only $12. Limited time offer.

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.

 In 1910, life expectancy at birth was only 50 years.
-Retirement was only for the very old, and the average age of retirement from the work force was 74 years.
+Retirement was only for the very old, and the average age of retirement from the workforce was 74 years.
 Retirees in 1910 had surpassed the average life expectancy of a newborn by 24 years before they quit working!
 Life expectancies were short because so many people died in childhood or at very young ages.
-The hardy souls who lived through childhood illnesses and injuries actually could live a fairly long time, so a 74 year old retiree in 1910 might still live another 7 years after retirement.
+The hardy souls who lived through childhood illnesses and injuries actually could live a fairly long time, so a 74-year-old retiree in 1910 might still live another 7 years after retirement.
 Very few people made it to that age, however, and those people who were “retirement age” or older in 1910 represented only about 1% of the total population.

 >>Further Reading: Life Expectancy Calculator

-In contrast, by the year 2000, life expectancy at birth has increased by 23 years to age 73, and the average age of retirement has dropped by 12 years to age 62.
-A 62 year-old retiree in the year 2000 can expect to live another 18 years, more than 2 1/2 times as long as the retiree in 1910, and nearly half as long as the time they were in the work force.
-Today’s retiree has to plan for, and finance, all those additional years of retirement, and society has the challenge of supporting a “retiree” population which has grown to represent 15% of the total population.
+In contrast, by the year 2000, life expectancy at birth increased by 23 years to age 73, and the average age of retirement dropped by 12 years to age 62.
+A 62-year-old retiree in 2000 can expect to live another 18 years — more than 2 1/2 times as long as the retiree in 1910, and nearly half as long as the time they were in the workforce.

 Year Life